 - VenaSeal Treatment™

 To prevent potentially life-threatening complications from DVT, we recommend early treatment of underlying vein disease.
 At USA Vein Clinics, our vein specialists provide a range of non-surgical, outpatient treatments that aim to improve circulation to the legs and throughout the entire body.

 Although treatment recommendations can vary from person to person, all of our state-of-the-art medical procedures aim to seal off malfunctioning veins and reroute blood flow to healthy, surrounding ones.
-We offer 90 clinic locations nationwide, along with convenient telemedicine options.
+We have over 100 clinic locations nationwide, along with convenient telemedicine options.
 No matter where you decide to book your appointment, we can help you discover better vein health.
-We look forward to meeting you soon.

 Reviewed By Dr. Yan Katsnelson